What is NPS?

 To calculate your NPS score, subtract the percentage of detractors from the percentage of promoters.

-What is Relational NPS?
+What is relational NPS?

-Relational NPS is determined simply by asking your customers how they feel about your organisation overall.
+Relational NPS is determined by asking your customers how they feel about your organisation overall.
 Relational NPS gives you a high-level view of customer satisfaction and loyalty.
 This metric is a good health check of your brand and provides valuable data to compare year-over-year improvement and industry NPS standards.

 When to use relational NPS